B2B content marketing is hard work, and it’s getting harder all the time…

 For example:

-Set KPIs (key performance indicators) which tie to goals to ensure the data you gather is meaningful and can be related to other dimensions like revenue and turnover.
+Be sure to set relevant KPIs (key performance indicators) which tie your amplification efforts to your goals to ensure the data you gather is meaningful and can be related to other dimensions like revenue and turnover.

 Why you should use a mix of media

-B2B marketers today have access to some incredibly powerful tools and detailed, real-time reporting, but don’t dismiss the older channels!
+B2B marketers today have access to some incredibly powerful tools and detailed, real-time reporting, but don’t dismiss older channels.

 In order to achieve your content goals you should consider a mix of:

-Owned media is all the channels you create and control, such as your website, blog, email newsletter, sales collateral and social media accounts.
+Owned media covers all the channels you create and control, such as your website, blog, email newsletter, sales collateral and social media channels.

-Earned media is publicity and engagement you’ve won through non-paid marketing efforts: SEO is one of the most important, along with Word of Mouth (WOM), rating and reviews, and arguably influencer marketing.
+Earned media refers to publicity and engagement you’ve won through non-paid marketing efforts.
+SEO is one of the most important, along with Word of Mouth (WOM), rating and reviews, and influencer marketing.

-This is not content you have necessarily created yourselves, however these third party channels can deliver powerful messages that boost authentic engagement and pervasive spread of your brand.
+This is not content you have created yourselves, however these third-party channels can deliver powerful messages that boost authentic engagement.

-Paid media.
-This is where you pay to leverage a channel, often as a catalyst to accelerate engagement which can be built out into long-term owned media touchpoints (Forrester).
+Paid media is where you pay to leverage a channel, often as a catalyst to accelerate engagement which can be built out into long-term owned media touchpoints (Forrester).

-Paying for someone to read your content does not sit easily for some marketers – isn’t the content supposed to do the selling?
-But while some content does become popular through quality alone, it’s a risky strategy to rely on it.
-Content may take years to gain traction organically, and few B2B marketers can afford to wait and hope.
+Paying for someone to read your content doesn’t sit easily for some marketers – isn’t the content supposed to do the selling?
+But while some content does become popular through quality alone, it’s a risky strategy to rely on.
+Even high-quality content may take years to gain traction organically, and few B2B marketers can afford to wait and hope.
 Paid amplification is the only way to guarantee an impact on any reasonable timescale.

 The good news is, that in addition to generating immediate results, paid amplification can also be extremely targeted; for example, re-marketing and programmatic advertising can be powerful at helping prospects with the specific issues they face at different stages of the the sales funnel.